LF-digitala-kanaler/LFDS/content/components/web/data-visualization/distributionbar.md

       The distribution bar is great for illustrating how different values relate to one another.

+      You can have the text of procent in the bar or in top of the bar.
+A recommendation is to not show the percentage value inside the bar unless the width is at least 5% or above (depending on your parent width, of course) to make sure the value fits.

+      ### Colors

       Colors are automatically set in a repeating sequence of navy, blue, sky and baby.

-      NOTE: A styling recommendation is to not show the percentage value inside a distribution-value unless the width is at least 5% or above (depending on your parent width, of course) to make sure the value fits.

-      If the bar needs extra margin on top because of using labels use the class distribution-bar-labeled after distribution-bar.

-      ### Manually selecting colors

-      The colors can also be set manually using modifiers to the distribution-x class, where x is a color suffix.
-LFUI ships with the suffixes -red, -blue, -navy, -baby, -sky, -green-stripes, -yellow-stripes and -red-stripes.

-      If you wish to create additional, two mixins are supplied and ready to be used, where distribution-color-value() is for a non-striped background color, and distribution-color-value-striped() for a striped background (the $striped variable is for the $pattern-diagonal-stripes-mixin).
+You can also use the colors set for graphs that we have made for 16 different levels.